Is there currently a class-action Lexapro lawsuit?

 After you give birth, be aware that your child will be exposed to Lexapro through breastfeeding.
 Be sure to consult your doctor before starting or stopping Lexapro use.

-Despite studies showing a higher risk of birth defects when mothers take SSRIs while pregnant, neither the FDA nor Forest Pharmaceuticals have recalled the drug.
+Despite studies showing a higher risk of birth defects when mothers take SSRIs while pregnant, Lexapro has never been recalled for that reason in the United States or Canada.

 The first SSRI fluoxetine, marketed as Prozac, was introduced in the United States.